br492133/Survivor/README.md

 # INTRODUCTION

 Survivor is a reality TV Show with over 20 years of air time.
 The competitive construct within the Survivor model pits 20 contestants against one another in a winner-take-all contest for $1,000,000.
 Players begin on a randomly assigned Ad hoc team and compete against the other team in a series of ‘challenges’.
 The losing team sends one individual home.
 Gameplay continues in this fashion until the two teams ‘merge’ into one tribe and the individual phase of the competition begins.
-The game then continues as a series of individual contests where one person is eliminated until the Final 4 contestants compete for overall victory in the final episode.
+The game then continues as a series of individual contests where one person is eliminated until the Final 4 contestants compete for overall victory in the final episode. <br>

 # BACKGROUND